 - A welfare fund.

-- · A state sickness or disability fund.
+- A state sickness or disability fund.

 - An association of employers or employees.

 - An insurance company, if your employer paid for the plan.

 However, if you paid the premiums on an accident or health insurance policy, the benefits you receive under the policy are not taxable.
-For more information, see Other Sickness and Injury Benefits, later.
+For more information, see Other Sickness and Injury Benefits under Sickness and Injury Benefits, later.